gcocr-ai/gcocr.ai/README.md

 cd gcorc.ai
 ```

-Then set your environment variables with the help of an example file:
+Then set your environment variables with the help of the provided dummy file `config.php.example`:
 ```bash
 cp config.php.example config.php
 ```